prodbystarz/mpk-key-mapper/README.md

     ```sh
     npm install
     ```
-3. For Windows if not already installed:
+3. ONLY FOR WINDOWS, only run if not already installed:
     ```sh
     npm install --global windows-build-tools
     ```